-The weather has turned (especially in the southern states), but you aren’t quite ready or willing to give up your camping season to the elements, right?
-I fully understand.
-The cooler weather can create such a strong sense of belonging with your surrounding environment.
-Camping in winter forces your senses to heighten and allows you to explore the outdoors without the usual summer crowds.
+The weather has turned (especially in the southern states), but that doesn’t mean camping season is over.
+In fact, the cooler weather can create a strong sense of belonging with your surrounding environment and allows you to explore the outdoors without the usual summer crowds.

-But camping in winter is no walk on the beach: it’s important to plan carefully for the season as an under-prepared winter camping trip can turn dangerous very quickly.
+But camping in winter does require careful planning, as an under-prepared winter camping trip can turn unpleasant, and even dangerous, very quickly.
 Even in Australia, it's not uncommon at higher altitudes to wake to a beautiful, snowy vista outside your tent.

 And while it is beautiful, it's also very, very cold.

 So, what do we need to equip ourselves with before setting out on a winter camping expedition?
-Well, we've made planning your trip and choosing the right gear easy by creating the complete winter camping checklist.
+To answer that question we've created the complete winter camping checklist.

 Right click and save this image to print it at home at check off items as you go.